Carglglz/upydev/_DOCS/crypto_wrepl_docs.md

 - To define a function/class or make a loop use the paste mode.
 (CTRL-E)

-  *However the original WebREPL Terminal can be accesed from shell with 'wrepl' command*
+  *However the original WebREPL Terminal can be accessed from shell with 'wrepl' command*

   e.g.